OpenLiberty/cloud-hosted-guides/instructions/guide-kubernetes-intro/README.md

 If you don’t see the **system:1.0-SNAPSHOT** and **inventory:1.0-SNAPSHOT** images, then check the Maven build log for any potential errors.

-You now need to push these images to your givern container registry in **ibmcloud** so you can deploy these Kubernetes.
+You now need to push these images to your given container registry on **ibmcloud** so you can deploy these Kubernetes.
 Find the name of your namespace with the following command:

 ```
 bx cr namespace-list